 Now it’s time to look forward.

 I will resume the responsibilities of President and CEO and will continue as Chairman of the Board.
 I have never felt better about the prospects for this company.
 All of you know that our stock price has suffered over the last few months.
-But, our earnings have never been stronger; our business model has never been more robust; our growth has never been more certain; and most importantly, we have never had a better nor deeper pool of talent throughout the company.
+But, our performance has never been stronger; our business model has never been more robust; our growth has never been more certain; and most importantly, we have never had a better nor deeper pool of talent throughout the company.
 We have the finest organization in American business today.
 Together, we will make Enron the world’s leading company.

 On Thursday at 10:00 a.m.
 Houston time we will convene an all employee meeting.
 We will broadcast the meeting to our employees around the world.
 I look forward to seeing many of you there.